The 20 Best Congenital Myasthenic Syndrome Doctors Near Me in Texas, US

 English

-Zurisadai Gonzalez-Castillo is a Pediatric Neurologist in Dallas, Texas.
-Dr. Gonzalez-Castillo has been practicing medicine for over 18 years and is rated as an Experienced provider by MediFind in the treatment of Congenital Myasthenic Syndrome.
-Her top areas of expertise are Duchenne Muscular Dystrophy, Congenital Myasthenic Syndrome, Amyotonia Congenita, and Spinal Muscular Atrophy (SMA).
+Zurisadai Castillo is a Pediatric Neurologist practicing medicine in Dallas, Texas.
+She has been practicing medicine for over 18 years.
+Dr. Castillo is rated as an Experienced provider by MediFind in the treatment of Congenital Myasthenic Syndrome.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Duchenne Muscular Dystrophy, Pompe Disease, Infant Botulism, and Congenital Myasthenic Syndrome.

 Experienced in Congenital Myasthenic Syndrome